firefly-iii/docs/docs/docs/data-importer/help/faq.md

 # Frequently Asked Questions

+Questions about the Firefly III Data Importer (**FIDI**)

+## Can the data importer sync with my bank?

+Yes.
+The data importer uses Spectre and Nordigen to connect to over 6000 banks.
+Please see the [configuration page](../install/configure.md) for more details.

+There is also a [Firefly III API](../api.md) that you can connect to \[YOUR BANK HERE\], if you are clever enough to build something in your favorite programming language.

+## I want to auto-import transactions from \[my bank\] out of the box!

+You can use the [command line](../usage/command_line.md) or the [POST command](../usage/post.md) to automate your import.

+## I'm getting prompted by Salt Edge to request test access.
+Am I doing it wrong?

+You'll have [to contact them](https://www.saltedge.com/test_access) to get your account upgraded.

+## Why is Spectre a trial?

+Spectre is kind enough to offer trials to users of Firefly III, but these are limited in time and scope.
+Some users report they have no trial but this may be different for you.

+## I get an error about openssl\_pkey\_export?

+It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
+Please check out [this GitHub issue](https://github.com/firefly-iii/firefly-iii/issues/1384) for tips and tricks.

 ## How do I handle custom SSL certificates?

 If you run your own CA, check out [the options](https://github.com/firefly-iii/data-importer/blob/main/.env.example#L51) in the `.env.example` file.